StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 Maybe I'll think about it.

-Maybe I'll think about reading your –
+Maybe I'll think about reading your.

 No, of course I'm joking.

-Of course I'll read your letter, and I'll butcher your name, no doubt.
+and I'll butcher your name, no doubt.

 All right, this is Eric Gross.

-He says, hello, fellow Earthicans.
+He says, hello fellow Earthicans.

-Can you explain the mind-boggling idea of infinite infinities?
+Can you explain the mind boggling idea

 Ooh, wow.